NorMenMe/react-instagram-clone/README.md

 next : "tagged" functionality has to work

 - todos:
-  - secrets into .env , config

   - hover for btns "posts & tagged"
   - react responsive
+  - organize code with importers.js